freequest/DuckHuntPuzzle/docs/index.rst

-..
-Puzzlehunt_server documentation master file, created by sphinx-quickstart on Wed Aug 19 08:57:21 2015.
+.. server documentation master file, created by sphinx-quickstart on Wed Aug 19 08:57:21 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.